 Let me take this other glove off

 As the vox humana swells,

 She is thus happy to let the Lord wait while she readies herself and drops in a little Latin to make us aware of her status.
 The language, as she refers to the ‘beauteous fields of Eden’ is elevated and grandiose.
 The alliteration in the fourth line almost makes it seem a little trite.
 As she implores God to ‘listen to a lady’s cry’ we are already doubtful of her sincerity.

 Further deficits in her character emerge as she reveals herself to be openly racist.
-While she prays for the safety of ‘Gallant blacks’ she would ultimately prefer that God prioritise the whites.
-The adjective ‘Gallant’ manages to be both patronising and offensive.
+While she prays for the safety of ‘Gallant blacks’ she would ultimately prefer that God prioritize the whites.
+The adjective ‘Gallant’ manages to be both patronizing and offensive.

 She also reveals an obsession with money.
 Rather than pray for the preservation of life, she is more concerned that her shares should take a drop amid the tumultuous world affairs.